zeichensatz/wok_gpxviewer/README.md

 ## What prerequisites are needed?
 * [TYPO3](https://typo3.org) 10.4.19 and above.
 * The [bootstrap_package](https://www.bootstrap-package.com/) is highly recommended.
-I only use the extension/plugin with the bootstrap_package and it's ScssPHP compiler and therefore the layout might be broken if you don't (please refer to "How to set up?").
+I only use the extension/plugin with the bootstrap_package and it's ScssPHP compiler and therefore the layout might be broken if you don't.
 I tested the [bootstrap_package](https://www.bootstrap-package.com/) versions 11.0.2, 11.0.3.
-12.0.3
+12.0.3.
 * For some features you need [exiftool](https://exiftool.org) installed on your server.
 * Probably you need API keys for use of Google maps or OSM.
 Find more information about API keys [here](https://www.j-berkemeier.de/GPXViewer/#Apikey).
 * You don't necessarily need GPX files, you even can create a GPXViewer content element and add your own waypoints or waypoint images with GPS coordinates.
 You need to know the coordinates from another source.
 This extension does not provide a way to determine GPS coordinates from a map.